 People are also very willing to help when you ask, but you need to ask.
 I think I definitely struggled with this aspect initially and arguably it is still a work in progress.
 I don’t know that I will ever feel comfortable speaking up and asking a question in an entire lecture hall of students but I know that when I need help that I can always speak with a TA or professor directly to address my concerns and that’s a comforting thought.

 Female % in CS – To my girl squad (you know who you are heh), thank you for keeping me alive and afloat this semester.
-In my time here I’ve found that I never consciously think about how there are 50% female in CS my year because it’s just a fact of life.
+In my last year here I’ve found that I never consciously think about how there are 50% female in CS my year because it’s just a fact of life.
 I subconsciously just expect to see that half my lecture, lab, or recitation is female.
 There is never a concern or doubt about this.
 And honestly, that’s such a luxury.
 The upperclassmen women in CS have also been so willing to help and offer support that knowing that so many of them faced struggles through their first two years but ultimately made it to graduation is an incredibly comforting thought.
-I don’t have much more to say except that if you’re a woman in CS at CMU, you should also consider being more involved in Women@SCS!

 So yea, that about sums up a significant portion of my thoughts on freshman year and hopefully if you’re a prospective or incoming CMU SCS student you found this hopefully mildly helpful and I didn’t scare you away.
 Especially if you have follow up questions or concerns feel free to shoot me a message and I’d be happy to answer or help in any way.